 The MEAE is designed as a cohort model where students remain together throughout the entire two years of the program (fall and spring semesters only).
-Students apply to one of four possible tracks (Game Arts, Game Engineering, Game Production, or Technical Art) and will take a series of courses focused on their specialty.
+Students apply to one of five possible tracks (Game Arts, Game Design, Game Engineering, Game Production, or Technical Art) and will take a series of courses focused on their specialty.
 In addition, they will also take a series of classes with students from other tracks including game design, rapid prototyping, pre-production, and final projects.
 Each track also has a concentrated set of electives to choose from.

-Game Arts Track:
+Game Arts Track

-Game Engineering Track:
+Game Engineering Track

 Students in this track focus on the technical aspects of video game development including game engines, graphics, artificial intelligence, and novel input devices.
 Typically, students who are admitted into this track will have an undergraduate degree in computer science or similar, and some game development.

-Game Production Track:
+Game Production Track